 3) Take a street art scavenger hunt in Downtown Tucson

 No visit to Tucson would be complete without a visit to its thriving downtown area.
 Not only is it home to some of the best restaurants in the city, there are art galleries, shopping, and tons of street art.
 Some of our favorite murals are: Running of the Piñatas (at Sixth and Congress), the Skeleton Mural (at Sixth and Toole), and Greetings from Tucson (on Sixth Avenue behind Millers Surplus).
 You can find others by searching on Instagram or Google.
+And when you share your photos on Instagram, be sure to use some of these vacation Instagram captions.

 An easy way to explore the area is to hop on the Sun Link Tucson Streetcar if you would rather not walk, as it has a variety of different stops throughout downtown.